ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/governance.md

 To apply, a validator must:

-1. Send a message with their ADNL address, public key, `max_factor`, and stake (TON amount) to the Elector.
+1. Send a message to the Elector with their ADNL address, public key, `max_factor`, and stake (TON amount).
 2. The Elector validates the parameters and either registers the application or refunds the stake.
    _Note:_ Only masterchain addresses can apply.

 ### Conducting elections

 The Elector is a special smart contract that triggers **Tick and Tock transactions** (forced executions at the start and end of each block).
-It checks during each block whether it’s time to conduct a new election.
+It checks whether it’s time to conduct a new election during each block.

 **Process details:**